Up to 60% off sofas & mattresses — limited‑time deals.

 • Game rooms, dorms, and starter apartments

-• Homes that prioritize easy cleaning
+• Homes that prioritize easy cleanup over plush comfort

 • People who prefer a firmer, flatter sit